aws/aws-sam-cli/README.rst

 Environment Variable file
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Use ``--env-vars`` argument of ``invoke`` or ``start-api`` commands to provide a JSON file that contains values for environment variables defined in your function.
+Use the ``--env-vars`` argument of ``invoke`` or ``start-api`` commands to provide a JSON file that contains values to override the environment variables already defined in your function template.
 The file should be structured as follows:

 .. code:: json